List of people who have broken the 1000lb barrier in the deadlift

-Listed below are the athletes who have achieved a 1,000 pounds (453.6 kilograms) or more deadlift, a feat which is accomplished by only 34 men in history.
+Listed below are the athletes who have achieved a 1,000 pounds (453.6 kilograms) or more deadlift, a feat which has been accomplished by only 40 men in history.
 It includes both strongman and powerlifting deadlifts performed using only the conventional stance.
 Sanctioned lifts during competitions and exhibitions, as well as unsanctioned lifts during training (with video proof) are included.

 Athletes who have deadlifted 1000 pounds or more

-Following table lists the athletes who have achieved the feat.
-Despite only the heaviest lift per athlete is mentioned, the year they achieved the 1000 pound mark for the first time is also indicated.
+The following table lists the athletes who have achieved the feat.
+Although only the heaviest lift is mentioned for each athlete, the year they achieved the 1000 pound mark for the first time is also indicated.
 The list consists of both competition and training lifts.

-The all-time world record stands at 510 kg, achieved by Iceland's Hafþór Júlíus Björnsson.
+The all-time world record stands at 511 kg, achieved by Mexico's Raul Flores.